KellyVance/vocabularies/EA Projects and Activities.md

     Innovation (Brainstorming.
 Brainstorming content for an ad campaign and generating ideas about potential new products.)
     Team Building (Popular team-building exercises include games, talent showcases, group creative classes and even team happy hours.)
 Nomination
 Survey Response (as a single activity.
-One set f survey results from a customer as part of a Project\Survey) Presentation
+One set of survey results from a customer as part of a Project\Survey) Presentation
     Class
     Session